Jacob C. Higgins: Emergency and State Militia Troops of 1863

 and expressed no geographic limitations.
 As Burgess interprets, "In this you see that General Imboden, while he had no specific order to move against Altoona, had the authority to do so, had he deemed it prudent."

 22nd Pennsylvania Cavalry

 Colonel Higgins then assisted in recruiting a battalion of five cavalry companies, which formed part of the Twenty-second Regiment, Pennsylvania Volunteer Cavalry.
-As Colonel of the Regiment, he participated in the Shenandoah Valley and mountains of West Virginia and commanded the Brigade most of the time.
-He also commanded General Stahl's Division for some time, and after the surprise and capture of the post at New Creek, he was ordered by General Sheridan to march at once to New Creek, assume command, and put it in fighting condition.
-His command was the Second Brigade, Second Division, Department of West Virginia, with three field batteries, one fort, and 3,000 or 4,000 troops, covering Hancock, MD, to Piedmont, WV, with headquarters at New Creek.
+As Colonel of the Regiment, he participated in the Shenandoah Valley and the mountains of West Virginia and commanded the Brigade most of the time.
+He also commanded General Stahl's Division for some time.
+After the surprise and capture of the post at New Creek, he was ordered by General Philip Sheridan to march immediately to New Creek, assume command, and get the brigade into fighting condition.
+His command was the Second Brigade, Second Division, Department of West Virginia, with three field batteries, one fort, and 3,000 or 4,000 troops, covering Hancock, Maryland, to Piedmont, West Virginia, with headquarters at New Creek.
 He remained there until the close of the war and was mustered out July 21, 1865.